Inspired Style: The Victorian

 - McCall House, Ashland, Oregon

-Second Empire: inspired by architecturally ornate details of Paris and also known as the Mansard Style.
-Similar to the Italianate style with its boxy shape, Second Empire styles include square or rectangular floor plans, double entry doors, dormer windows, Mansard rooflines and facades that are tall and flat.
+Inspired by architecturally ornate details of Paris during the reign of Napoleon III, it is also known as the Mansard Style.
+Similar to the Italianate style with its boxy shape, Second Empire styles include square or rectangular floor plans, double entry doors, dormer windows, Mansard rooflines and facades that are tall and flat, and ornate molding details.

-- house featured in Alfred Hitchcock's "Psycho"
+- House featured in Alfred Hitchcock's "Psycho"

 - Harry Packer Mansion, Jim Thorpe, Pennsylvania